Veritas Collaborative Now Offering Nasogastric (NG) Tube Feeding Services

 As always, Veritas Collaborative will continue to individualize treatment plans for each young patient.

-Veritas Collaborative treats male and female children and adolescents, 10–19 years of age, at the acute inpatient, sub-acute inpatient/acute residential, and partial hospitalization levels of care.
+Veritas Collaborative treats children and adolescents of all genders, 10–19 years of age, at the inpatient, residential, and partial hospitalization levels of care.
 Veritas follows the American Psychiatric Association’s guidelines to determine the appropriate level of care for eating disorder treatment.

-- Sub-Acute Inpatient/Acute Residential is a structured treatment program for patients requiring constant supervision with around-the-clock nursing care, and whose medical condition indicates a need for MD rounding 2-3 times per week.
+- Sub-Acute Inpatient/Residential is a structured treatment program for patients requiring constant supervision with around-the-clock nursing care, and whose medical condition indicates a need for MD rounding 2-3 times per week.

 - Partial Hospitalization Programming (PHP) is indicated for medically stable patients who need structured programming and are clinically and medically able to go home at night.